- Government’s cybersecurity

 The difficulty seems to be one of speed and agility.
 The government can only move so quickly.
 The bad guys, in contrast, can pivot very rapidly from one threat vector to another.

-Government entities, standards bodies and private companies are involved in the effort.
+Government entities, standards bodies, and private companies are involved in the effort.
 There are laws and policies similarly aimed at reducing cyber risk.
-The following present some of the highlights.
+The following presents some of the highlights.

 Federal agencies

-The federal government works at cyber defense across a variety of agencies.
+The federal government works on cyber defense across a variety of agencies.
 The National Security Agency (NSA) is among the most prominent, but least well understood.
-They are involved in intercepting foreign cyberattacks while also engaging in offense cyber programs against our enemies.
+They are involved in intercepting foreign cyberattacks while also engaging in offensive cyber programs against our enemies.

 CISA is a new agency, formed in 2018 through the Cybersecurity and Infrastructure Security Agency Act of 2018, which was signed by President Trump.
 CISA is a continuation of several predecessor agencies, some of which were already operating inside DHS.